 Some Cons of Coming Early or Staying Later for Your Trip

 - If you are very busy or have other commitments, this will add time to your travel and schedule that you do not have.

 - It will probably cost you money.
 Many companies will not be willing to pay for the hotel’s extra days, especially if they are costly.

 - You may not want to travel alone.
-If you are traveling alone and sightseeing alone, this may not appeal to you, no matter if you get the extra days at no added costs.
+Traveling alone and sightseeing alone may not appeal to you, no matter if you get the extra days at no added costs.

 - You may feel so much stress due to your business meetings or the business you are conducting that even if you came earlier or stayed later, you would not relax anyway.

 - It may not appeal to you to want to stay longer than needed.
 Some people do not care if they have jet lag or only stay for a short period of time; they want to do what needs to be done and then get out and back home.

 Get Up Early in the Morning